AI for SEND Administration: A SENCO's Guide [2026]SENCO using technology to manage SEND administration in a school office

 The DfE Position on AI in Schools

 The DfE guidance sets out four core requirements for AI use in schools.
-Schools must be open and transparent with all stakeholders, including parents, pupils, governors, and staff, about how they use AI and how personal data is processed.
+For more on this topic, see Creating ai policy schools 2025.
+Schools must be open and transparent with all stakeholders, including parents, learners, governors, and staff, about how they use AI and how personal data is processed.
 Data protection compliance is described as non-negotiable.
 Human oversight is required for all AI-generated content before it is used.
 Staff need adequate training both in producing effective prompts and in evaluating AI output critically.

 GDPR and SEND Data: What You Need to Know